Ledoux/teleport/README.md

   git clone git@github.com:Ledoux/teleport.git && cd teleport && yarn
   ```

-3. you need to create or anchor to a scope where are defined all of your backend and frontend configs so as your templates
+3. you need to create and install your scope where are defined all of your backend and frontend configs so as your templates
   - create a new scope
     ```
     tpt -c --scope myTeleport
     ```
-  - anchor to an already created scope
+  - install the scope
     ```
-    tpt -a --scope myTeleport
+    cd myTeleport && tpt -i
     ```

 4. create a new project as a test